gdotdesign/elm-ui-website/public/docs/guides/introduction.md

 # Guides

-This chapter contindains patterns and solutions for common problems encountered when building web applications.
+This chapter contains patterns and solutions for common problems encountered when building web applications.

 The problems include: